ij-build/ij/docs/tasks.md

 This task will run containers in the foreground (blocking until the container exits) unless `detach` is set to true.
 The task succeeds if the container exits with a zero status.
 When `detach` is set to true, the container will be run in the background.
 If the container defines a healthcheck (either via Dockerfile or the task healthcheck configuration defined below), the task will block until the container becomes healthy.
 The task succeeds if the container becomes healthy.

-The file referenced by `export_environment_file` should contain lines of the form `VAR=VAL`.
-Whitespace and `#` comments ignored.
-Each of these lines will be added to the working environment set made available to tasks in future stages in the same run.
+The file referenced by `export_environment_file` should be formatted like an env file as discussed in the documentation on [environments](https://github.com/efritz/ij/blob/master/docs/environment.md).
+Each relevant line of the file will be added to the working environment set made available to tasks in future stages in the same run.

 ### Healthcheck Configuration